 I know a food blogger who also happens to work for the European Union.
 I know a professional photographer who’s a microbiologist.
 I know a real estate agent who’s also a music and sound producer.
 Steve Jobs drew on his knowledge of calligraphy and his understanding of design to create a new breed of computing devices.
 Many successful business owners, authors, and scientists rose to the top by being expert generalists and drawing from their diverse wealth of knowledge to build their empires.

-My personal experience has been less than perfect and vaguely successful.
-However, the minute I started letting some flexibility into my interest areas and the things I studied, I realized I started getting more opportunities and expanding professionally.
+In my personal experience, once I started letting some flexibility into my interest areas and the things I studied, I realized I started getting more opportunities and expanding professionally.
 It also gave me more confidence and independence.
 So below are some ways being an Expert Generalist early on can help you get ahead.

 It’ll broaden your knowledge base